aurowallet/auro-wallet-browser-extension/README.md

 We are thrilled that you like to contribute to Auro Wallet.
 Your contribution is essential for keeping Auro Wallet great.
 We currently have [auro-wallet-browser-extension](https://github.com/aurowallet/auro-wallet-browser-extension) and [auro-wallet-mobile-app](https://github.com/aurowallet/auro-wallet-mobile-app) .

 ### File structure
 Our languages are stored in `src/i18n` directory.
-The naming rule of the language is [language coding](https://developers.google.com/admin-sdk/directory/v1/languages).
+The naming rule of the language is [language code standard](https://developers.google.com/admin-sdk/directory/v1/languages).
 If language code contains `-`, you need to change the `-` to ` _`.

 ### For all people
 You can use weblate to add new translations to [Auro Wallet](https://hosted.weblate.org/projects/aurowallet) or update existing translations. if you want to add more languages, please join [telegram](https://t.me/aurowallet) and ping admin.